 The Military Christian Fellowship of Australia (MCF-A or MCF) is an interdenominational Christian fellowship of all ranks from all services and civilians who seek to promote Christian faith in the ADF.
-Our mission is to promote Christian faith in the Australian Defence Organisation (ADO) by;
+Our mission is to promote Christian faith in Defence by;

 - Being a disciple for Christ,

-- Encouraging, supporting and developing Christians in the ADO, and
+- Encouraging, supporting and developing Christians in Defence, and

 - Actively supporting the ministry of Christian ADF Chaplains.

-We help members live effectively as Christians in the ADF, by providing support to;
+We help members live effectively as Christians in Defence, by providing support to;

 - Local area groups,